 Once opened, homemade blueberry jam will last about 2 weeks in the fridge.
 You’ll have to use your best judgment after 2 weeks.
 If it seems a little off, don’t use it.

-- Strawberry Swirl Cheesecake Bars (substitute blueberry jam)
+- Swirl it into Strawberry Cheesecake Bars

 Ingredients